 Main Routes of Exposure: Inhalation.
 Skin contact.
 Eye contact.

 Inhalation: Take precautions to ensure your own safety before attempting rescue (e.g. wear appropriate protective equipment).
 Move victim to fresh air.
 Keep at rest in a position comfortable for breathing.
 If breathing is difficult, trained personnel should administer emergency oxygen.
+If breathing has stopped, trained personnel should begin artificial respiration (AR).
 DO NOT allow victim to move about unnecessarily.
 Symptoms of pulmonary edema may be delayed.
-Immediately call a Poison Centre or doctor.
+Get medical attention as soon as possible.
 Treatment is urgently required.
 Transport to a hospital.

 Skin Contact: Avoid direct contact.
 Wear chemical protective clothing if necessary.
 Quickly take off contaminated clothing, shoes and leather goods (e.g. watchbands, belts).
 Quickly and gently blot or brush away excess chemical.
-Immediately flush with lukewarm, gently flowing water for at least 30 minutes.
+Immediately flush with gently flowing water for at least 30 minutes.
 DO NOT INTERRUPT FLUSHING.
 If it can be done safely, continue flushing during transport to hospital.
-Immediately call a Poison Centre or doctor.
+Get medical attention as soon as possible.
 Treatment is urgently required.
 Transport to a hospital.
-Double bag, seal, label and leave contaminated clothing, shoes and leather goods at the scene for safe disposal.
+Double bag, seal, label and leave contaminated clothing, shoes, and leather goods at the scene for safe disposal.

 Eye Contact: Avoid direct contact.
 Wear chemical protective gloves if necessary.
 Quickly and gently blot or brush chemical off the face.
-Immediately flush the contaminated eye(s) with lukewarm, gently flowing water for at least 30 minutes, while holding the eyelid(s) open.
+Immediately flush the contaminated eye(s) with gently flowing water for at least 30 minutes, occasionally lifting the upper and lower eyelids.
 If a contact lens is present, DO NOT delay flushing or attempt to remove the lens.
-Neutral saline solution may be used as soon as it is available.
+Neutral solution may be used as soon as it is available.
 DO NOT INTERRUPT FLUSHING.
 If necessary, continue flushing during transport to hospital.
 Take care not to rinse contaminated water into the unaffected eye or onto the face.
-Immediately call a Poison Centre or doctor.
+Get medical attention as soon as possible.
 Treatment is urgently required.
 Transport to a hospital.

 Ingestion: Have victim rinse mouth with water.
 If vomiting occurs naturally, have victim lean forward to reduce risk of aspiration.
 Have victim rinse mouth with water again.
-Immediately call a Poison Centre or doctor.
+Get medical attention as soon as possible.
 Treatment is urgently required.
 Transport to a hospital.

 Flammable Properties: Does not burn.